What’s The Best Way To Continue Leash Training At This Age?

 Gradually introducing outdoor distractions

-Once your dog has mastered the basics indoors, it is time to venture outside.
+Once your dog has mastered the indoors, it is time to venture outside.
 However, the outdoor environment can be overwhelming for some dogs, so it is essential to introduce them to new stimuli gradually.
 Start with quiet and less crowded locations, gradually exposing them to different sounds, smells, and distractions.
 Continue to use positive reinforcement to reward and reinforce good behavior.

 Increasing distance and duration of walks